novac182/novac182-filesearch/README.md

 filesearch (ls | grep)
 ======================

-Utility for file searching, that's used to search a directory for files that match a given string
+Utility for file searching - Search a directory for files that match a given string.

 Install
 -------